A handmade Christmas elf is gifted with every order 🎄🎁

 Birch burl

-Authentic Finnish wooden cups, called kuksa, carved from birch burr and decorated in some cases with a piece of reindeer antler.
-We also offer an assortment of birch burr spoons.
+Authentic Finnish wooden cups, called kuksa, carved from birch burl and decorated in some cases with a piece of reindeer antler.
+We also offer an assortment of birch burl spoons.

 Olive ash burl